WenSanabria/coffee-shop-demand-forecasting/README.md

 Python · pandas · NumPy · scikit-learn · data cleaning · fuzzy matching · feature engineering · time-series validation · forecasting · model evaluation · reproducible analytics workflows · business problem framing

-## Author
+## About the Author

 **Wendy Eidson**
-M.S.
-Data Science, Colorado School of Mines
+Wendy Sanabria is a Data Operations Analyst with experience in Python, PySpark, SQL, Databricks, data automation, analytics, and energy-efficiency data.
+She is completing an M.S. in Data Science at Colorado School of Mines.